Skip to content

 Airflow Image

-The Airflow image adds Java 17 (required for Spark job submission) and additional Python dependencies to the official Apache Airflow base image.
+The Airflow image adds Java 17 (required for Spark job submission), Docker CE CLI with buildx and compose plugins (for batch generation DAGs that spawn simulation containers), rclone (for R2 sync), and Python dependencies (apache-airflow-providers-apache-spark, pyspark) to the Apache Airflow 3.1.8 base image.

 Building from Source